samiwazni/MyPortfolio/README.md

 - Go to https://www.emailjs.com/.
 - Create an account.
 - Create a template.
-- Replace the emailjs IDs
+- Replace the emailjs IDs in Form.js

 Usage